Nydauron/CharBot/README.md

     - Added reset settings command to manually recreate the settings.
   - Bugfixes
     - Bot joining and leaving servers and channels now generate the correct default settings.
+- v1.2.1
+  - Bugfixes
+    - "!roast everyone" now will roast everyone in the channel instead everyone on the server.
+Pointless if the person being roasted can't see it!
+- v1.3
+  - Bugfixes
+    - Roasts are now stored locally on the bot which make roasting people faster than never!
+No more relying on the roast server going down and then me needing to fix it repeatively!
+Yay!
+	- The bot now gets roasts from the server every 5 minutes instead of everytime when someone roasts.
+That way the server and the bot use less processing power.